 A CT scan or MRI might be ordered if your doctor suspects that a tumor could be causing your pain.

 - Electromyography.
 This test measures the electrical discharges produced in muscles to help evaluate and diagnose muscle and nerve disorders.
 A thin needle electrode is placed into the muscle to record electrical activity.
 Results of this test are normal in meralgia paresthetica, but the test might be needed to exclude other disorders when the diagnosis isn't clear.

 - Nerve conduction study.
 Patch-style electrodes are placed on your skin to stimulate the nerve with a mild electrical impulse.
 The electrical impulse helps diagnose damaged nerves.
+A comparison of the lateral femoral cutaneous nerve on each side may be performed.
 This test might be done primarily to exclude other causes for the symptoms.